Prepare to Get Excited!

 So here I’ll share my two pet areas that I’ve made a decision to focus on in order to maximise the benefit for health professionals and clients alike.

-Non-malignant chronic pain which is unexplained or inadequately explained by pathology, is suffered by over 1 billion people.
+Non-malignant chronic pain which is unexplained or inadequately explained by pathology, is suffered by well over 1 billion people.
 And yet until now there has been absolutely nothing which has been able to help the majority of people, and nothing that seems to work any better than placebo.
-(Full referencing can be examined in the book “Frontiers in Chronic Pain”.)
+(Full citations included in the study paper “A Sad State of Affairs” on Researchgate.)

 The most common of all pain of this type is low back pain, but it also includes pain from: post-surgery, post-disease/disorder/injury, phantom pain, and fibromyalgia.

-My major interest is in training and supporting clinicians of all kinds to be skilled in using SDR to totally relieve their clients of pain, including working hard to educate the general public and direct them to those clinicians.
+My major interest is in training and supporting clinicians of all kinds to be skilled in using SDR to totally relieve their clients of pain, and this includes my working hard to educate the general public and direct them to those trained clinicians.

 Almost all non-hungry eating behaviour is conditioned, including “emotional” eating, compulsive/addictive eating, situational eating, and habitual eating.